thin-edge/thin-edge.io/docs/src/contribute/build.md

 ## Running tests

-When contributing to thin-edge.io we ask you to write tests for the code you have written.
+When contributing to %%te%% we ask you to write tests for the code you have written.
 The tests will be run by build pipeline when you create pull request, but you can easily run all the tests when you are developing with following command:

 ```sh
 cargo test